eicrud/eicrud/CONTRIBUTING.md

 - a postgresql server listening localhost:5432
 - nodejs (>= 18.x) installed

+### Create .env file
+Create a .env file in your project root directory by copying the contents of .env.sample and filling in the necessary values.

 Make sure to run all the test suites to ensure your setup is working :

 ```